dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 2. it MUST contain a field `tx.tid: Nat`
 3. it MUST contain a field `tx.from: Account`
 4. it MUST contain a field `tx.spender: Account`
-5. it CAN contain a field `tx.exp: Nat` if set by the user
+5. it MAY contain a field `tx.exp: Nat` if set by the user

 Note that `tid` refers to the token id and `exp` to the expiry time of the approval, the names of the other fiels should speak for themselves.